Imperative process algebra with abstraction: Bisimulation Semantics

-Two processes are considered equal if they can simulate each other insofar as their observable potentials to make transitions and to terminate successfully are concerned.
+Two processes are considered equal if they can simulate each other insofar as their observable potentials to make transitions and to terminate successfully are concerned, taking into account the assigments of data values to flexible variables under which the potentials are available.
 This can be dealt with by means of the notion of branching bisimulation equivalence introduced in~\cite{GW96a} adapted to the conditionality of transitions in which the unobservable action $\tau$ is performed.

 An equivalence relation on the set $\AProcTermt$ is needed.
 Two actions $\alpha,\alpha' \in \AProcTermt$ are \emph{data equivalent}, written $\alpha \simeq \alpha'$, iff one of the following holds: \begin{itemize} \item there exists an $a \in \Actt$ such that $\alpha = a$ and $\alpha' = a$; \item for some $n \in \Natpos$, there exist an $a \in \Act$ and $e_1,\dots,e_n,e'_1,\dots,e'_n \in \DataTerm$ such that $\Sat{\gD}{\fol{e_1 = e'_1}}$, \ldots, $\Sat{\gD}{\fol{e_n = e'_n}}$, $\alpha = a(e_1,\dots,e_n)$, and $\alpha' = a(e'_1,\dots,e'_n)$; \item there exist a $v \in \ProgVar$ and $e,e' \in \DataTerm$ such that $\Sat{\gD}{\fol{e = e'}}$, $\alpha = \ass{v}{e}$, and $\alpha' = \ass{v}{e'}$. \end{itemize} We write $[\alpha]$, where $\alpha \in \AProcTermt$, for the equivalence class of $\alpha$ with respect to $\simeq$.